timeasipos/website/courses.markdown

 <br/>

 <div stype="text-align:justify; text-justify:inter-word;">
-One-on-one private consultations on translations available by request.
+<b>One-on-one private consultations</b> on translations available by request.
   Please email me at <a href="mailto:contact@timea-sipos.com?subject=Private Consultation">contact@timea-sipos.com</a> about the work in question and what kind of help you are looking for.
 </div>
 <br/>